spxuw/DPDR/README.md

 # Overview

-Previous studies suggested that microbial communities harbor keystone species whose removal can cause a dramatic shift in microbiome structure and functioning.
-Yet, an efficient method to systematically identify keystone species in microbial communities is still lacking.
-This is mainly due to our limited knowledge of microbial dynamics and the experimental and ethical difficulties of manipulating microbial communities.
-Here, we propose a Data-driven Keystone species Identification (DKI) framework based on deep learning to resolve this challenge.
-Our key idea is to implicitly learn the assembly rules of microbial communities from a particular habitat by training a deep learning model using microbiome samples collected from this habitat.
-The well-trained deep learning model enables us to quantify the community-specific keystoneness of each species in any microbiome sample from this habitat by conducting a thought experiment on species removal.
-We systematically validated this DKI framework using synthetic data generated from a classical population dynamics model in community ecology.
-We then applied DKI to analyze human gut, oral microbiome, soil, and coral microbiome data.
-We found that those taxa with high median keystoneness across different communities display strong community specificity, and many of them have been reported as keystone taxa in literature.
-The presented DKI framework demonstrates the power of machine learning in tackling a fundamental problem in community ecology, paving the way for the data-driven management of complex microbial communities.
+Dietary intervention is an effective way to alter the gut microbiome to promote human health.
+Yet, due to our limited knowledge of diet-microbe interactions and the highly personalized gut microbial compositions, an efficient method to prescribe personalized dietary recommendations to achieve desired gut microbial compositions is still lacking.
+Here, we propose a deep learning framework to resolve this challenge.
+Our key idea is to implicitly learn the diet-microbe interactions by training a deep learning model using paired gut microbiome and dietary intake data of a large population.
+The well-trained deep learning model enables us to predict the microbial composition of any given species collection and dietary intake.
+Next, we prescribe personalized dietary recommendations by solving an optimization problem to achieve the desired microbial compositions.
+We systematically validated this Deep learning-based Personalized Dietary Recommendation (DPDR) framework using synthetic data generated from an established microbial consumer-resource model.
+We then validated DPDR using real data collected from a diet-microbiome association study.
+The presented DPDR framework demonstrates the potential of deep learning for personalized nutrition.

 # Repo Contents